icarito/physics-with-xo/10_digital_to_analog.md

 [insert table]

-The extremely low frequency (**0.1 Hz**) that the XO1.5 can produce is remarcable.
+The extremely low frequency (**0.1 Hz**) that the XO1.5 can produce is remarkable.
 To determine the range of frequencies, a FLUKE 87 tester was used to measure down to the minimum 2 Hz.
 To study lower values the LabQuest mini (Vernier) interface was used to measure voltage from a speaker connected to the earphone out socket.
 The following chart displays measurements for V=f(t) from which we could calculate the minimum generated frequency:

 [insert chart]

 The graph includes adjustment to the curve (V=f(t)) of the sinusoidal function (expected), showing a high correspondence between them.

-## Strenght of generated signal
+## Strength of generated signal

 (Same as XO1)

 ## Gnome Desktop, Audacity software

-In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, is open source and multiplatform.
+In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, is open source and multi-platform.
 To synthesize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:

 [insert screenshot]

-With this software on XO1.5 we can synthesizee sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.
+With this software on XO1.5 we can synthesize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.

 ## Synthesis of sound with the XO1.75